yl573/protosync/README.md

 ```
 protosync dest 7dd2dd14b3734321a69a5492d69b4c2b
 ```

-Run this command in your remote dest directory, you'll see it print
+Run this command in your **remote destination** directory.

+You'll see it print:
 ```
 Syncing directory to source
 ```

 And that's it!
-Just make changes in your local directory and see it sync across to the remote directory.
+Just make changes in your local directory and see it automatically synced across to the remote directory.